arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 Alright, lets run our first SQL query of the day!
 Hit the execute button, which is the right-facing triangle in the small circle below the SQL code.

 --{{2}}--
 In our output, we have a variety of columns, such as id, birth date, death date, first and last name, and more.
 If we couldn't already tell before from just the name "patients", its clear now that this is a table that contains important demographic information for patients in this fake Electronic Health Record.

 --{{2}}--
 Let's move on now to our first exercise!

 ### 💫 **Your Turn 1**

 --{{0}}--
 Using the code template we've provided here, complete the code to get all the fields from the table `alasql.allergies`.
-It might help to hide the query results from the query above, by clicking beside "Results of Query."
-That way you can see the SQL query we used, and model your code on the query above!
 When you think you have it, try running the query to see if you get it right.

 Select all of the fields from the `alasql.allergies` table